tfausak/haskell-package-checklist/README.markdown

 # Haskell package checklist

-This checklsit covers everything you need to know about developing a Haskell package.
+This checklist covers everything you need to know about developing a Haskell package.
-The [Cabal user guide](https://cabal.readthedocs.io/en/latest/developing-packages.html#developing-packages) provides good low-level information, and @sebastiaanvisser's [Towards a better Haskell package](http://fvisser.nl/post/2013/may/28/towards-a-better-haskell-package.html) gives some nice high-level guidance.
+The [Cabal user guide](https://cabal.readthedocs.io/en/latest/developing-packages.html#developing-packages) provides good low-level information, and @sebastiaanvisser's post "[Towards a better Haskell package](http://fvisser.nl/post/2013/may/28/towards-a-better-haskell-package.html)" gives some nice high-level guidance.
 This checklist covers both of those and fills in some of the gaps left by them.
-It was adapted from @tfausak's [Haskell package checklist](http://taylor.fausak.me/2016/12/05/haskell-package-checklist/).
+It was adapted from @tfausak's post "[Haskell package checklist](http://taylor.fausak.me/2016/12/05/haskell-package-checklist/)".

 If you're looking for a starting point that ticks most of these boxes, consider the [Haskeleton](http://taylor.fausak.me/2014/03/04/haskeleton-a-haskell-project-skeleton/) Stack template.
 It will give you a good base to start from.